crownstone/bluenet/docs/INSTALL.md

 ## Flashing

-Different commands to upload to a board (flashing) use nrfjprog under the hood.
+Different commands to write to a board (flashing) use `nrfjprog` under the hood.

-To clear the target device completely
+To clear the target device completely:

     cd build
     make erase

-To upload the softdevice
+To write the softdevice:

     cd build
-    make softdevice
+    make write_softdevice

 This will also erase the pages if there is already code on this.

-To check the version of a softdevice
+To check the version of a softdevice:

     make read_softdevice_version

 If you type `make ` and then TAB there should be tab completion that shows the possible targets.

-To upload the firwmare

-    cd build/default
-    make upload

-It is necessary for the firmware to also write a hardware version

-    cd build/default
-    make write_hw_version

-This can also be read by `make read_hw_version`.
+Before writing the application or bootloader, the board version should be written.
 It allows Crownstone to run the same binary on all our devices and decide per device what type of hardware is actually present.
 For example, on a Guidestone there will be no switch functionality available.
+It has to be written before the application runs, else the application will write a default.

+    cd build/default
+    make write_board_version

 The bootloader is build automatically when you build the firmware, it can also be flashed to the target board.
 The value of its start address is written to UICR separately.

+To write the bootloader and its address:

+    cd build/default/bootloader
+    make write_bootloader
+    make write_bootloader_address

+Then write the application:

     cd build/default
-    make upload_bootloader
-    make write_bootloader_address
+    make write_application

 The bootloader requires a bootloader settings page that contains information about the current DFU process.
-It also contains information about the installed application and the firmware version.
-Generate and upload it through:
+It also contains information about the installed application and its version.
+The bootloader verifies if the application is correct by checking it against the bootloader settings, so each time the application changes, you the bootloader settings also change.

+To build and write the bootloader settings:

     cd build/default
     make build_bootloader_settings
-    make upload_bootloader_settings
+    make write_bootloader_settings

-To actually adjust the bootloader hex file so it contains the settings, run:
+Now that everything is written, the board has to be reset:

+    cd build
-    make merge_bootloader_settings
+    make reset

+## DFU (over the air updates)

+In order to create DFU packages, the firmware has to be signed.
+For this, [pass](https://www.passwordstore.org/) is used to store the signing keys.

+TODO: make target to generate signing key.

-Now it becomes possible to create a dfu package through:
+Now it becomes possible to create a dfu package to update the application through:

     cd build/default
-    make generate_dfu_package
+    make generate_dfu_package_application

 Dependencies between these steps might need to be included.

-To generate a DFU package, it is assumed that the key file is encrypted using the utility `pass`.
-It is possible to overwrite the pass file per configuration:
+It is possible to set what entry in `pass` is used:

     PASS_FILE=your_pass_store/dfu_pkg_signing_key

-The contents of this file when executing on the command-line
+The contents of this file when executing on the command-line:

     pass your_pass_store/dfu_pkg_signing_key